 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The seventh ingredient is meat by-products, slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+The fifth ingredient includes meat by-products, an item made from slaughterhouse waste.
+This is what’s left of slaughtered animals after all the prime striated muscle cuts have been removed.